 - Avoids a slight line between boards

-- Subfloor requires more care to make precisely flat
+- The subfloor requires more care to make a precisely flat

 - More skill needed to nail precisely, with even pressure